mabreu88/holbertonschool-shell/io_redirections_and_filters/README.md

 	Input format: One line, one word
 	Output format: One line, one word
 	Words should be sorted
-14. It must be in that file
+14. It must be in that file.
 Display lines containing the pattern “root” from the file /etc/passwd
-15. Count that word
+15. Count that word.
 Display the number of lines that contain the pattern “bin” in the file /etc/passwd
-16. What's next?
+16. What's next?.
 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17. I hate bins
 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.